Tasarinan/LevelupBrowserAI/store-listing.md

 ## Detailed Description

-Transform your web browsing experience with LightUp - your intelligent companion for understanding web content.
+Transform your web browsing experience with LevelUpBrowserAI - your intelligent companion for understanding web content.
 Simply select any text on any webpage to get instant AI-powered explanations, summaries, and analyses.

 🔥 KEY FEATURES: